letmaik/PSExercise/README.md

 ```
 When opening the [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) you can now find the task inside the `letmaik` folder.

-Note: Any time you make a change to the "task registration" options in `config.ps1` or if you move or rename the repository folder, simply re-run the above command.
+Note: Any time you make a change to the task registration options in `config.ps1` or if you move or rename the repository folder, simply re-run the above command.

 ### Unregister the scheduled task

-To stop the automated schedule, you can remove the task again from the Windows Task Schedule by running:
+To stop the automated schedule, you can remove the task again from the Windows Task Scheduler by running:
 ```sh
 .\register.ps1 -remove
 ```